wsmd/eslint-config/README.md

 }
 ```

+## Gotchas

+### Order of Configs

+If you are composing multiple configurations, note that the configurations must be listed in the following order:

+The `base`/`react` configs come first, followed by the `typescript` config, then followed by the `prettier` config.

-#### Custom Rules
+### Custom Rules

 This config builds on top of popular style guides and recommended rule sets of various plugins.
-However, it was originally built as a sharable ESLint config for my personal projects.
-This means that there are a small number of rule overrides that I have applied asa well.
-In future releases, these overrides may become an opt-in.
+However, it was originally built as a sharable ESLint configuration for my personal projects.
+This means that there are a small number of rule overrides that I have applied as well.

 You can still override these rules and customize others in your ESLint config file:

 ```js
 {